[Solved] How to Fix WiFi Not Working on iPhone

 Press Sleep/Wake button until you see "slide to power off", and then slide to the right.
 Once completely off, press the Sleep/Wake again until Apple logo appears.

-If your iOS 9 powered iPhone suddenly switches from WiFi to Cellular, this may owe to WiFi Assist which will enable Cellular automatically when the WiFi connection is weak.
+If your iPhone suddenly switches from WiFi to Cellular data, this may owe to WiFi Assist which will enable Cellular automatically when the WiFi connection is weak.

-If your iPhone is not connecting to WiFi because you are being prompted to re-enter the password despite you've entered the correct, just try Forget Wi-Fi Network and rejoin it again.
+If you are being prompted to re-enter the password and can't connect to WiFi despite you've entered the correct password, just try Forget Wi-Fi Network and rejoin it again.
 This is also an easy-to-operate solution to correct iPhone WiFi.

 Press Settings -> tap on Wi-Fi/WLAN option.
 Next, tap on the (i) button right next to the name of your network.
 Then, tap Forget this Network, and click Forget in the pop up window.
 Now back to WiFi, select your WiFi network, and enter the password to rejoin and see if the iPhone WiFi connectivity error is fixed.